 - 1) Ask your IT staff to run a list of all patients who have been seen in the clinic within the last 24 months and who have an ICD9 code of 401 (indicating a diagnosis of hypertension). - 2) IT should eliminate duplicates from the list if at all possible.
 Ideally, you would receive the list in Excel so that you could sort to double-check for duplicates. - 3) If possible, have your IT staff number each unique patient on each list sequentially starting with "1."
 Otherwise, manually write in sequential numbers until every unique patient has been assigned a number.
 You may simply write in the numbers adjacent to the names. - 4) Once you have the list numbered, discuss with the CCC whether or not de-identifying the first 2-3 pages would leave remaining any indication of visits.
 If we determine that it would, make a copy of the first 3 pages of the list.
 Write in your clinic name at the top of this list.
 Take a black magic marker and cross out the patient names on these copied pages.
-Then fax those 3 pages to 319-335-9511. - 5) Please make sure that the clinic name is at the top of the first page and that your numbering shows. - 6) Also let the CCC know via email the total number of patients on the complete list that you received from IT. - 7) We will review the list and let you know if the number of patients on the list seems reasonable and if your numbering appears accurate. - 8) If your de-identified list of patients only shows the list of numbers, the CCC will review with you the checks we want you to perform on the list. - 9) We will then reach consensus on the total number of patients that we should randomize for the study. - 10) The CCC will send the total number of unique patients to the DMC, and they will randomize patients. - 11) The CCC will return to you a log that has your patients randomized.
+Then fax those 3 pages to 319-335-9511. - 5) If de-identifying the list leaves only the numbering visible, the CCC will review via telephone the critical indicators of an accurate list. - 6) Please make sure that the clinic name is at the top of the first page and that your numbering shows. - 7) Also let the CCC know via email the total number of patients on the complete list that you received from IT. - 8) We will review the list and let you know if the number of patients on the list seems reasonable and if your numbering appears accurate. - 9) If your de-identified list of patients only shows the list of numbers, the CCC will review with you the checks we want you to perform on the list. - 10) We will then reach consensus on the total number of patients that we should randomize for the study. - 11) The CCC will send the total number of unique patients to the DMC and they will randomize patients. - 12) The CCC will return to you a log that has your patients randomized.
 You should use the log for tracking patients who are screened for the study.